z3h4/useful-commands/HTML & CSS/css.md

 ## Modular/Component-based CSS

 - The idea is to break down a page into a bunch of reusable components, and then compose those components together to build a complex layout.

+### Banner/Hero Component

+- A hero component contains elements like a heading, some text, a button and an image.

+### Media Obect/Component

+- A media component contains an image or an icon on the left side.
+On the right side it contains a heading and some text.

+### Callout Component

+- A callout component encourages to take people an action.